deco-cx/deconfig/README.md

 # Dynamic edge configuration management

-`deconfig` is an **edge-native**, **fully-typed** deno configuration management framework for building fast and personalized edge applications that can be safely and dynamically configured at runtime without a redeploy.
+`deconfig` is an **edge-native** deno configuration management framework for building edge applications that can be safely and dynamically configured at runtime, without a redeploy.

-Applications developers integrate `deconfig` to allow business users to change the configuration of distributed edge systems safely, with full auditability and rollback capability.
+Developers integrate `deconfig` to allow business users to change the configuration of distributed edge systems independently, with full auditability and rollback capability.

 To run deconfig you need two services:

 - A running `deno` application (we recommend using [deno deploy](https://deno.com/deploy)).
-- A running [Supabase](https://supabase.io) database for config storage and realtime updates.
+- A running [Supabase](https://supabase.io) database for config storage.

-Optionally, you might add custom caching strategies to speed up initial loading of configuration.

 ## Use cases